SFDO-Community-Sprints/engagementplans/README.md

 # Engagement Plans 2.0
 ## Project Team
-Help us give you the thanks you deserve!
-Please ensure that all contributing members of the team are included!
-Help us give you the thanks you deserve!
-Please ensure that all contributing members of the team are included!
 * Team Leader(s):	Annette Pretorius
 * GitHub Scribe(s): Viv Yeung, Allison Letts, Greer Zimmerman
 * List of all Contributors:	Michael Beaty, John Brandolini, Justin Gilmore